Topic

 What do I need before I can begin?

-Any work involving animals in research or teaching must be described in an Animal Use Protocol (AUP) and be approved by U of T’s ethical review committee, Local Animal Care Committee (LACC).
-Relevant training must also be completed prior to starting the work.
+Any work involving animals in research or teaching must be described in an Animal Use Protocol (AUP) and be approved by one of U of T’s ethical review committees, known as the Local Animal Care Committees (LACCs).
+Mandatory animal user training must be completed prior to starting any work with animals.

 Animals in Research & Teaching

 U of T recognizes its legal and ethical responsibilities to ensure that animals are not used needlessly and are spared all unnecessary pain and distress.
-To this end, U of T adheres to all applicable federal, provincial, local and institutional laws and guidelines governing animal research, and maintains a laboratory animal medicine program directed by veterinarians specialized in laboratory animal medicine.
+To this end, U of T adheres to all applicable federal, provincial, local and institutional laws and guidelines governing animal research.
+U of T maintains a robust veterinary care program directed by veterinarians specialized in laboratory animal medicine.

 U of T places a high priority on 'The Three Rs' – refinement, reduction, and replacement, and is committed to supporting the development of techniques that adhere to the following.

-• Replace animals with other models when scientifically possible
+• Replace animals with non-animal models or less sentient animals when scientifically possible

 The Local Animal Care Committees (LACCs) provide supervision, coordination, and review of every project proposed to include the use of animals.
 Each committee includes scientists, non-scientists, and members of the public to encourage representation of diverse viewpoints.
-These committees have the responsibility to approve, to require modification of, or to prohibit a project’s use of vertebrate animals.
+These committees have the responsibility to approve, to require modification of, or to prohibit a project’s use of animals (all vertebrates and cephalopods).

 Well-established procedures, similar to those used to monitor human subject research, are used for reviewing and monitoring animal research and education conducted under the U of T auspices.
 Project proposals are scrutinized carefully by the committee and by veterinary staff members specialized in laboratory animal medicine to ensure that humane use guidelines are followed and that animals receive professional veterinary medical care.